Bill Haywood: Trial

-Haywood's trial began on May 9, 1907, with famed Chicago defense attorney Clarence Darrow defending him.
+Haywood's trial in Boise began on May 9, 1907, with famed Chicago defense attorney Clarence Darrow defending him.
 The government had only the testimony of Orchard, the confessed bomber, to implicate Haywood and the other defendants, and Orchard's checkered past and admitted violent history were skillfully exploited by Darrow during the trial, though he did not lead Orchard's cross-examination.
 During the trial, Orchard admitted that he had acted as a paid informant of the Mine Owners' Association, in effect working for both sides.
 He also admitted to accepting money from Pinkerton detectives, and had caused explosions during mining disputes before he had met Moyer or Haywood.

 After Darrow's final summation, the jury retired on July 28, 1907.
 After deliberating nine hours, the jury returned on July 29 and acquitted Haywood.
 During the subsequent trial of Pettibone, Darrow conducted a powerful cross-examination against Orchard before falling ill and withdrawing from the trial, leaving Orrin N. Hilton of Denver to head the defense.
 After a second jury acquitted Pettibone, the charges against Moyer were dropped.

 Despite his radical views, Haywood emerged from the trial with a national reputation.
 Eugene Debs called him "the Lincoln of Labor."
 Along with his colorful background and appearance, Haywood was known for his blunt statements about capitalism.
 "The capitalist has no heart," he often said, "but harpoon him in the pocketbook and you will draw blood."
 Another time, he began a speech by noting, "Tonight I am going to speak on the class struggle and I am going to make it so plain that even a lawyer can understand it."
 Yet Haywood also had a flair for dangerous hyperbole that, when quoted in newspapers, was used to justify wholesale arrests of IWW strikers.
 "Confiscate!
 That's good!" he often said.
 "I like that word.
 It suggests stripping the capitalist, taking something away from him.
 But there has got to be a good deal of force to this thing of taking."

 When the WFM withdrew from the IWW in 1907, Haywood remained a member of both organizations.
 His murder trial had made Haywood a celebrity, and he was in demand as a speaker for the WFM.
 But his increasingly radical speeches became more at odds with the WFM, and in April 1908, the union announced that they had ended Haywood's role as a WFM representative.
 Haywood left the WFM and devoted all his time to organizing for the IWW.